 The number next to the MX string corresponds to priority.
 The first record defines mail.website.com with priority 10, while the second with 20.
 This ensures that if for some reason, mail.website.com becomes unavailable, then the 2nd entry with priority of 20 will take over.

+Now let’s see how DNS works with a real-life example.
 When you use a computer name to connect to somewhere, anywhere, the following things happen (let’s use www.pressidium.com as an example):

 - Your browser, or client software uses a software module called DNS resolver, which looks up your configured DNS server (this is usually what your ISP has set for you)